-As it has done with each generation before, Toyota has increased the Camry's size and power for 2007.
-A 2.2-inch-longer wheelbase and 1.2-inch-wider front and rear tracks provide benefits in terms of interior space and rear-seat legroom.
-Underneath the new car, one will find the familiar MacPherson struts up front and a dual-link independent rear suspension.
-Spring rates and suspension geometries were completely revised, however, to give the car a sharper feel without compromising ride quality.
+Platform changes on the 2007 model go beyond new styling.
+A 2.2-inch-longer wheelbase and 1.2-inch-wider front and rear tracks have improved interior space and rear-seat legroom.
+While the new car sticks with MacPherson struts up front and a dual-link independent rear suspension, all lower control arms, spring rates and suspension geometries were completely revised to give the car a sharper feel without compromising ride quality.
 Wheel size has gone from 15 to 16 inches on base models, while the sportier SE trim gets its own set of 17-inch aluminum wheels.
 And all trims include a standard tire-pressure monitoring system that alerts drivers when pressure drops below a standard setting.